 Sydney has a spectacular coastline and the best way to enjoy it is to take a coastal walk.
 For something closer to the city, do the 10km Manly to Spit track.
 It gets quite busy during the day, so the best time to start this track would be about 7.30-8 am.

-For a bit more strenuous coastal hike, take the Palm Jungle Loop track.
+- Palm Jungle Loop track is perfect if you are looking for a more strenuous coastal hike.
 From this track, you can also take a detour to visit the famous figure 8 pools.

 Not only is Sydney surrounded by National Parks, but there are also plenty of large parks within the city where you can spot some of the wild creatures we share our city with.